Learn About INSILC

 • Meet regularly and ensure such meetings are accessible and open to the public

-• Submit periodic Independent Living reports to the Administrator of the federal Administration on Community Living (ACL)
+• Submit periodic reports to the Administrator of the Administration on Community Living (ACL)

-• Coordinate independent living activities with other state entities and organizations that provide services similar to or complimentary to independent living services
+• Coordinate independent living activities with other state entities and organizations that provide services similar to or complementary to independent living services

 • Work with Centers for Independent Living to coordinate services with public and private entities to improve services provided to individuals with disabilities